sweetmantech/sweetmantech/README.md

-# Hi there 👋
+# i am sweetman.eth 👋

-## i am the dev for onchain music. 🌜🌞🌛
+## the dev for onchain music. 🌜🌞🌛

 I'm working on a decentralized toolkit for musicians. 🧰